normative/normative-react/README.md

 # start the production server
 npm start
-npm run start

-# run the linter for .js and .jsx
+# run the linter for .js, .jsx and .scss
 npm run lint

 # run mocha tests